swiss-covid/info/en/severity/README.md

 The so-called Spanish flu was a devastating pandemic caused by the A/H1N1 influenza virus that infected around 500 million people in a population of almost 2 billion, corresponding to an attack rate just under 25%.
 The death toll is estimated to have been between 50 and 100 million, corresponding to a CFR in excess of 10%.
 Since this is an historic pandemic that unfolded in turbulent times, it is difficult to cleanly attribute these deaths to influenza and case fatality rate estimates remain imprecise.
+For these reasons, other estimates put the case fatality ratio lower at around 5%.
 The Spanish flu caused most death in young adults.

 ## Seasonal influenza